amitshekhariitbhu/RxJava2-Android-Samples/README.md

 compile 'io.reactivex.rxjava2:rxandroid:2.0.0-RC1'
 ```

-# RxJava2 Examples present in this sample project
+# RxJava 2 Examples present in this sample project

 * RxJava 2.0 Example using `CompositeDisposable` as `CompositeSubscription` and `Subscription` have
 been removed.